-Chicken breasts are another popular choice – try Delia’s chicken with stem ginger sauce, marinated chicken with honey and ginger and mango salsa , spiced chicken Madras – all quick and easy ideas for midweek suppers.
+Chicken breasts are another popular choice – try Delia’s stir-fried chicken with lime and coconut, marinated chicken with honey and ginger and mango salsa, grilled chicken with lemon, garlic and rosemary

 Other ideas include combining chopped soft herbs with cream cheese and inserting this under the skin of the breast (secure it with a cocktail stick so it doesn’t fall apart) or why not pour a jar of pesto over some chicken breasts, add a handful of olives and maybe some chopped Peppadew and a sprinkling of Parmesan and bake in the oven at 180C/gas mark 4 for about 25 minutes or until the chicken is cooked through.
 A lovely supper idea with a crisp green salad.

 Chicken thighs are a good choice when cooking chicken as they tend to be juicier than breasts, which can dry out easily – thighs often have more flavour too (and they’re cheaper!).
 One quick supper idea is to chop some shallots and slice a few lemons.
 Layer these in a baking dish with the chicken, then pour over a dressing made from olive oil, balsamic vinegar and the juice of another 2 lemons.
 Season and bake for 35-40 minutes.
-Alternatively Delia has some great chicken thigh recipes: the gorgeous low-fat oriental chicken will be popular with all who try it: chicken Waldorf salad and the ever-popular chicken paprika .
+Alternatively Delia has some great chicken thigh recipes: the gorgeous low-fat oriental chicken will be popular with all who try it, and the ever-popular chicken paprika.

 Poaching is another good way of preparing chicken as it retains its moisture – particularly good with breasts.
 All you do is add the chicken to very gently simmering water – it’s important the water isn’t bubbling or the meat will become tough.
 Add a few peppercorns, salt and a few sprigs of herbs if you like to the water.
 After 15 minutes or so, cut into the chicken to make sure it’s cooked through.
 Poached chicken is good in a salad: why not try it with soft leaves, toasted almonds and sliced fresh mango or wild rice, peas and sweetcorn?
 Delia’s lovely chicken salad recipes include chicken Waldorf salad

 Children love chicken too – one fun way of serving it is to cut chicken breasts into halves then before roasting, coat them in cornflakes for a crunchy appeal.
-You could also do this with matzo meal or cornmeal .
-Drumsticks are also popular family fare: try Delia’s devilled chicken drumsticks or does, with pistachios – crunchy pistachio-coated drumsticks - perfect picnic food.
+You could also do this with matzo meal or cornmeal.
+Drumsticks are also popular family fare: try Delia’s devilled chicken drumsticks or crunchy pistachio-coated drumsticks - perfect picnic food.

 More chicken recipes from Delia